 What is the best dutch oven?

-With price, features, and style in mind, the Cravings by Chrissy Teigen 5qt Cast Iron Enameled Dutch Oven is the best among this list.
-However, if you can afford a Staub 5 1/2-Qt.
-Round Dutch Oven you won’t be disappointed.
+With price, features, and style in mind, the Amazon Basics Enameled Cast Iron Covered Dutch Oven is the best on this list.
+However, if you can afford a Le Creuset Dutch Oven or a Staub cocotte you won’t be disappointed.
 With proper care, you could pass either one of these beautiful Dutch ovens onto your children and grandchildren.

 How to use a dutch oven?

 Soups, stews, and chilis: No matter the material of the Dutch oven, you can make a darn good soup, stew, or chili.
 Dutch ovens, be they circular, square, oval, or shaped otherwise, retains heat so well that it thoroughly (and quickly) can cook up a great batch on a chilly day.

 Braising meats: Braising is a method by which you can achieve that fall-off-the-bone feature we all love with meats.
 A Dutch oven is a perfect tool to help you do this.
 Add stock or water in the Dutch oven, place your meat inside (the water should hit about halfway up the meat), and bring it to a boil.
 Once it’s boiling, lower it to a simmer and let it cook the meat all the way through on the stovetop or in the oven.
 You can do this with short ribs, lamb shanks, pork shoulders, and oxtails.